alienlebarge/alienlebargech-v3/src/articles/2023/10/dacia-jogger-review/index.md

   - https://social.lol/@alienlebarge/111314121922701481
 ---

-It's been a month since we received our 7-seater [Dacia Jogger](https://en.wikipedia.org/wiki/Dacia_Jogger) hybrid and have traveled about 2000 kilometers.
+It's been a month since we received our 7-seater [Dacia Jogger](https://en.wikipedia.org/wiki/Dacia_Jogger){rel=external} hybrid and have traveled about 2000 kilometers.
 It's time to share our thoughts.
-Here are the aspects we liked and those we didn't so far.
+Here are [the aspects we liked](#positive-points) and [those we didn't](#negative-points) so far.

 ## Positive points